SanshanGan/salesforce-notes/notes/OM&LB.md

 #### Delete Fields

 - Standard fields cannot be deleted, only custom fields can
+- Can’t delete a custom field that’s referenced by a field update or Apex.
 - Can be restored
 - 15 days in the recycle bin before permanent deletion
 - Data restored when field restored